 This special topics course focuses on how to curate exhibits for galleries and other venues, working specifically with electronic literature, or "e-lit"––that is, born digital "works with important literary aspects that take advantage of the capabilities and contexts provided by the stand-alone or networked computer."

 A required core course for all DTC majors in The Creative Media & Digital Culture Program, DTC 475 "Digital Diversity" teaches crucial information about "the cultural impact of electronic media, especially the World Wide Web; issues of race, class, gender, and sexually online."
 My course uses video games as the lens by which to study diversity.

-I have mounted 14 major exhibits for venues such as the Library of Congress, organizations including the International Symposium on Electronic Art, Modern Language Association and the Electronic Literature Organization, and events like the Digital Humanities Summer Institute.
+I have mounted 16 exhibits for venues such as the Library of Congress and the Paul Walkins Gallery at Winona State University, organizations including the International Symposium on Electronic Art, Modern Language Association and the Electronic Literature Organization, and events like the Digital Humanities Summer Institute.
 I also participated in the one-week intensive course, "Curating after New Media," offered by Dr. Beryl Smith (University of Sunderland, UK) in February 2015 in London.

 Making is not separate from thinking.
 This basic concept suggests that creation lies at the heart of my scholarship.
 The writing I do generates from the art and design I produce and results in new theories and approaches to my work and potentially have impact on the work of others.
 Below is a list of scholarly works in which I have been involved since 2006, along with the book produced in 2001.
 In total, over the course of my 20 year academic career, I have published over 50 articles, averaging over two or more per year.